Insights

 Payment of Tax in Malta

-The payment of (Personal) Tax is carried out in three ways:
+As per Malta's personal tax system, the payment of (Personal) Tax is carried out in three ways:

 1. The Provisional Tax system: This includes individuals engaged in a trade, business, profession, or vocation.
 These individuals are liable for the annual payment of taxes under the Provisional Tax (PT) system.
 PT is paid in three instalments during the year, and the amount of PT due is calculated on the tax due by the individual in the benchmark year.